Dutch Shepherd: Near-extinction

-The population of the Dutch Shepherd was greatly reduced due to modern farming techniques nearly eliminating the need for the breed as a sheep tender, and in the 1940s and 1950s, the breed was almost exterminated.
+The population of the Dutch Shepherd was greatly reduced due to modern farming techniques, nearly eliminating the need for the breed as a sheep tender.
+In the 1940s and 1950s, the breed was almost exterminated.
 The Second World War put a stop to breeding of most dog breeds in the Netherlands.
 Dogs died from lack of food, or were taken to Germany by the German military.
 Many bloodlines became extinct.

 They were also used in World War II.
 After the war, breeding began anew and new blood was needed to diversify the gene pool.
 Sometimes, dogs of unknown origin were used.
 The Belgian Malinois was used for a time, but the practice was stopped because the buyers of those puppies did not have the same goals as the Dutch Breed Club.
 In 1959, with permission from the breed club, a Belgian Laekenois was used to expand the rough-haired variety.
 With time, the popularity of the breed grew and expanded into other countries.

-Today, the Dutch Shepherd is still a rare breed.
-The Dutch Breed Club encourages all owners of dogs meeting the minimum conformation standards to breed them and guidelines are laid out so as to increase their number and diversify the gene pool, while preserving the health of the breed.
+Today the Dutch Shepherd is still a rare breed.
+The Dutch Breed Club encourages all owners of dogs meeting the minimum conformation standards to breed them.
+Guidelines are laid out to increase their number and diversify the gene pool, while preserving the health of the breed.